 Understanding the Impact of Shadow IT on Cybersecurity

-Unless shadow IT is nipped at the bud, its negative impact on cybersecurity can be severe.
-Let’s take a closer look at some of the biggest risks and problems it creates:
+Unless shadow IT is nipped in the bud, its negative impact on cybersecurity can be severe.
+Let’s take a closer look at some of the most significant risks and problems it creates:

-- Security gaps: Whenever shadow IT is allowed to flourish, it creates dangerous security gaps that make it much easier for cybercriminals to gain access to sensitive information.
-The growing availability of SaaS applications has made it difficult to identify these gaps, forcing organizations to adopt cloud-ready monitoring tools.
+- Security gaps: Whenever shadow IT is allowed to flourish, it creates dangerous security gaps that make it much easier for cybercriminals to access sensitive information.
+The growing availability of SaaS applications has made it challenging to identify these gaps, forcing organizations to adopt cloud-ready monitoring tools.

-- Poor visibility: Organizations need complete visibility into their physical, virtual and cloud infrastructure to successfully detect all threats before they have a chance to cause a data breach.
-The mere existence of shadow IT makes this goal impossible to achieve because all unsanctioned devices, software, and services are by definition invisible.
+- Poor visibility: Organizations need complete visibility into their physical, virtual, and cloud infrastructure to detect all threats before they can cause a data breach.
+The mere existence of shadow IT makes this goal impossible because all unsanctioned devices, software, and services are, by definition, invisible.

 - Compliance issues: Shadow IT creates uncontrolled data flows that can lead to serious compliance issues for the entire organization.
-The General Data Protection Regulation (GDPR), for example, establishes penalties of up to €20 million for the most severe violations of its data protection and privacy regulations.
+For example, the General Data Protection Regulation (GDPR) establishes penalties of up to €20 million for the most severe violations of its data protection and privacy regulations.